-Derickson released on bond after two probation violations
+19-year-old accused of killing 17-year-old Garrett Sands released on $50,000 bond

 LINK | TERRE HAUTE TEEN ACCUSED OF KILLING ANOTHER TEEN IN COURT FOR FAILED DRUG TEST

-This is after his drug screen was diluted and he failed to call in for a drug screen, resulting in two violations.
+This is after his drug screen was dilute and he failed to call in for a drug screen, resulting in two violations.

 The prosecutor said Derickson had been told the expectations multiple times and continued to violate them.